-The President, the Provost, the Dean of the College of Arts and Sciences, the Dean of the School of Business, the Dean of the School of Education, and the Chair of the Faculty Review Committee participate in an executive session of the Academic Affairs Committee of the Board in which faculty personnel review decisions are considered.
+The President, the Provost, the Dean of the College of Arts and Sciences, the Dean of the Graduate School of Theology, the Dean of the School of Business, the Dean of the School of Education, and the Chair of the Faculty Review Committee participate in an executive session of the Academic Affairs Committee of the Board in which faculty personnel review decisions are considered.
 The President or, at the President's request, the Provost or the appropriate Dean presents the Administration's recommendation to the Academic Affairs Committee of the Board, which in turn forwards its recommendation to the full Board for final action.
 The Board of Trustees retains authority over all faculty personnel review decisions; the Decision of the Board is final and may not be appealed.